A delegation from Turkish YTB institution visits (LANA).

 The head of the Turkish delegation expressed his deep admiration in a statement he wrote in the visitors' book at the Documentation Center, noting his profound appreciation for the historical documents and reference materials he had seen, which he considered a valuable resource reflecting the long-standing history of the Libyan News Agency.

-Erçin also wrote in the visitors' book: "It is with great pleasure and pride that we visit the Libyan News Agency today.
+Erçin also wrote in the visitors' book: "It is a great pleasure and honor for us to visit the Libyan News Agency today.
 This media institution plays a significant role in strengthening relations between our two countries.
 On behalf of the Turkish people, I express my happiness and gratitude to you."

 At the conclusion of the visit, both sides agreed to continue consultations regarding prospects for cooperation and to identify areas for Turkish educational and training grants that the Libyan News Agency (LANA) could utilize in its plans to develop its operations and staff.